 Why You Should Let Your Chromebook Sleep

-I’ve talked a lot about how to keep your Chromebook awake, but I think its important to point out some reasons you don’t want to leave your Chromebook on all of the time.
+I’ve talked a lot about how to keep your Chromebook awake, but I think its important to point out some reasons you don’t want to leave your Chromebook unlocked all of the time.

 It’s a Security Risk